 Easy Ninja Foodi soup recipes with chicken, beef, ground sausage or vegetarian!
 Lots of pressure cooker soups to choose from you’ll love.

-Ready for some easy Ninja Foodi soup recipes?
+Ready for some easy Ninja Foodi soups?
 Of course you are, it’s chilly outside.
-From chicken to beef and so much more, we have all the easy Ninja Foodi recipes you could possibly want here. (originally published 12/20, affiliate links present)
+From chicken to beef and so much more, we have all the easy Ninja Foodi recipes you could possibly want here. (affiliate links present)

 Ninja Foodi Soup Recipes

 I will start by saying that you can use all of the Instant Pot soups we have made here on The Typical Mom blog.
 They work the same, just the buttons look a bit different.
 Just use the pressure button and you’ll be set.
 During the winter time these are the best.
 Just serve with some rolls and dinner is served.

 Enter your email below and get it sent straight to your inbox.